nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

     2. Test case: `watchlist -n newWatchlist`. <br/>
     Expected: A empty watchlist named "newWatchlist" is created, and a message indicating the watchlist was created successfully is printed.
-    However, if the current workspace already has a watchlist named "newWatchlist", then, a message indicating the watchlist creation failed due to a non-unique watchlist name provided is printed.

     3. Other incorrect commands to try:
         1.  `watchlist -n`.
         2.  `watchlist -n x` (where x is a watchlist name that is not unique in the current workspace, exceeds 30 characters, contains non-alphanumeric characters, or contain spaces only).